Magyarcsanád

 Magyarcsanád (Cenadul Unguresc; Чанад) is a multi-ethnic village located in Csongrád-Csanád County, southeastern Hungary, near the Mureș (Maros) River.
-The Maros is a border-river here between southern Hungary and northern Romania.
+The river Maros forms the border between southern Hungary and Romania.

-The population is mainly Hungarian, but many Romanians, Serbs and Romani people also live here.
-Magyarcsanád has four churches: a Roman Catholic, a Calvinist, a Serbian Orthodox, and a Romanian Orthodox one.

-The village has an own outskirt called Bökény directly near the Maros.
+The village has an outskirt called Bökény directly near the Maros.
 Here is a tumulus (kunhalom) in which archeological artifacts were found.

 Magyarcsanád has a partner-settlement, Comloșu Mare, in Timiș County, Romania.

 An old stone cross was erected near Magyarcsanád in the Middle Ages.
 The cross still stands.

 There is a small isle called 'Senki szigete' (No Man's Isle) some kilometers eastward from Magyarcsanád on the border river Maros.
 The isle is inhabited by Phalacrocoracidae (Phalacrocorax carbo).

+Demographics

+As of 2022, the population is 78% Hungarian, 9.8% Romanian, 9.1% Gypsy, and 1.7% Serb.
+Magyarcsanád has four churches: a Roman Catholic, a Calvinist, a Serbian Orthodox, and a Romanian Orthodox one.